Miami Lodge 495

 Brotherhood membership is sought by Arrowmen seeking to reaffirm their belief in the high purposes of the Order.
 Before becoming a Brotherhood member, each Arrowman makes a special effort to serve the troop or team and to learn about the Order.
 Each Brotherhood member commits to even more service to Scouting through the Order.

 Brotherhood is an opportunity for members to evaluate their past service to Scouting (camping and unit involvement) and to their lodge, and to reaffirm their belief in the high purposes of the Order.
-Once an Arrowman has been an active Ordeal member for at least 10 months, he (or she, in the case of adults) may choose to seal his membership by becoming Brotherhood.
-It is important to note that Brotherhood is the only OA level that a Scout may choose for himself.
+Once an Arrowman has been an active Ordeal member for at least 6 months, he or she may choose to seal their membership by becoming Brotherhood.
+It is important to note that Brotherhood is the only OA level that a Scout may choose for themself.
 (Ordeals are elected by their units; Vigil honorees are selected by their Lodge.)

 How Do I Become a Brotherhood Member?